-- 2. You want links?25 Use the hyperref package. - 3.
+- 1. You might think you want the book document class, but you probably will find the report class just as handy. - 2.
+You want links?32 Use the hyperref package. - 3.
 The kpfonts package has beautiful fonts. - 4.
 Footnotes are easy!
-(Seriously, footnotes in L^AT_EX have got to be the easiest footnotes I've ever managed.) - 5.
+(Seriously, footnotes in LATEX have got to be the easiest footnotes I've ever managed.) - 5.
 Use the fancyhdr package to get more granular control over your headers and footers. - 6.
 You can use the geometry package to make a document have a paper size of half letter (i.e., 5.5 inches by 8.5 inches). - 7.
 You can make your top margin larger by using \addtolength {\topmargin} {0.5in} but there is not a similar parameter for the bottom margin.
 Instead, you need to make the text box shorter by using \addtolength{\textheight}{-1in}. - 8.
+Want to show code blocks?
+Use the \begin{verbatim} code block \end{verbatim} construction.
+(Line breaks are up to you.) - 9.
 Want to show inline code without executing it?
 Use verb followed by two pipes.
 Place your code between the pipes.
-(I had to use two of those in #7, because that code just went right off the edge of the page when I only used one.) - 9.
-Need a little space between elements?
-Just insert \, (that is, a backslash followed by a comma). - 10.
-Footnotes reset back to the number one with each chapter.
-To prevent that, add \counterwithout \{foootnote\} \{chapter\} to the preamble.
+(I had to use two of those in #7, because that code just went right off the edge of the page when I only used one.)